metal-crow/Dark-Souls-1-Overhaul/README.md

 ## Changelist

-* NPCs and Bosses can no longer be killed by hackers
+* NPCs and Bosses (kindof, WIP) can no longer be killed by hackers

 * Gestures can be canceled via rolling